MrMovl/blog/content/distributed-game_en.md

 ## Doable, but difficult

 I still like the idea, but I am not sure if all this is even possible.
-But then again, many things seems impossible.
+Let's see where it goes.